 The Founding of the Holy Spirit Association for the Unification

 Eu Hyo-won writes the ‘Explanation of the Principle’ 95

-▲ The main church leaders at that time (front row) from the left
+▲ Daegu: the main church leaders at that time (front row) from the left

 (front) Kim Kwan-sung, Lee Yo-han, Moon, the author, Eu Hyo-min

 (back) Eu Hyo-won, Kang So-yong, Lee Han-song, Lee Pong-wun and Shin Seong-muk [Shin was the husband of Eu Shin-hee.
-This is Daegu, probably February 1954.
+This is Moon’s 34th birthday.
 Kang Hyun-shil was pioneering there at the time.
 According to Kim Won-pil, Moon went to visit her there during 1954.]

 We discussed a name for our church.
 Our purpose was the unification of the world’s Christianity.
 At first we agreed on “Unification of World Christianity.”
 Next “Spiritual Association” … “God’s Spirit Association” …I suggested the “[Holy] God Spirit Association.”
 This was adopted.

 … Principle … religious group for the unification of Christianity throughout the world … So the Unification Church was born. first … founding of the “Holy Spirit Association for the Unification of World Christianity” (世界基督敎 統一神靈協會 [in Chinese characters] Se-gye Kidok-gyo Tong-il Shil-Lyeong Hyeop-Hwae”).